 Sutherland's interest in acting took him to the stage at an early age, in a production of Throne of Strow.
 In 1983, he appeared in his first feature film, Max Dugan Returns, alongside his father.
-He appeared in numerous coming-of-age films throughout the 1980s, including The Bay Boy, Rob Reiner's Stand by Me and the vampire thriller The Lost Boys.
-In 1986, Sutherland founded Still Water Productions, named after a river that ran through his Montana ranch.
+He went on to star in coming-of-age films like The Bay Boy (1985), Rob Reiner's Stand by Me and the vampire thriller The Lost Boys (1987), before joining Emilio Estevez, Charlie Sheen and others in the popular western Young Guns (1988).
+Around this time, Sutherland founded Stillwater Productions, named after a river that ran through his Montana ranch.

-In 1990, Sutherland earned national attention for his role in Flatliners, a psychodrama costarring Kevin Bacon, William Baldwin and Julia Roberts.
-Two years later, he starred in the blockbuster A Few Good Men, and within a year, he made his directorial debut with the television drama Last Light, in which he also starred as a prison inmate.
+In 1990, Sutherland earned national attention for his role in Flatliners, a psychodrama co-starring Kevin Bacon, William Baldwin and Julia Roberts.
+After clashing with Tom Cruise in the blockbuster A Few Good Men (1992), he headlined the big-name ensemble cast of The Three Musketeers (1993).
+That same year, he made his directorial debut with the television drama Last Light, in which he also starred as a prison inmate.

-Sutherland returned as Jack Bauer in the made-for-television movie, 24: Redemption, in November 2008.
+In 2001, Sutherland began his celebrated run as counter-terrorism agent Jack Bauer on the hit series 24.
+The show quickly became must-see TV, leading to Emmy and Golden Globe wins for its lead actor.
+Following several acclaimed seasons, Sutherland returned as Jack Bauer in the made-for-television movie 24: Redemption, in November 2008.
 The show's seventh season aired in 2009 and continued on for two more seasons, becoming the longest running American espionage drama in TV history.
-In 2012 Sutherland starred in Fox's short-lived American thriller Touch.
 Not being able to turn away from the success of 24, Fox announced in 2013 that it would return in limited-series form as 24: Live Another Day.
 The series aired in 2014 to rave reviews.

 In September 2007, Sutherland was arrested in West Los Angeles after making an illegal U-turn and failing a field sobriety test.
 Already on probation for a 2004 drunken driving arrest, he pleaded no contest and served 48 days in jail.